adrian-kwiatkowski/resume/README.md

 # About me

-My name is Adrian and I am an iOS Developer with 7+ years of experience.
-During this time I have worked on a number of projects from within different business areas (mainly shopping, social, utility and telecom apps).
-I have been a fan of Apple products for as long as I can remember.
+My name is Adrian Kwiatkowski and I have been working as an iOS Developer since 2018.
+During this time, I have worked on a number of projects across different business areas (mainly shopping, social, utility and telecom apps).

-At work, I am professional and pay attention to details.
-I am a well-organized person that enjoys working individually, but is far more excited about being a part of a team with people who like to get things done in the most effective and simple way.
+At work, I am professional and I pay attention to details.
+I am a well-organized person who enjoys working individually, but is even more motivated when working as part of a team that values effectiveness and simplicity.
 I love modern, minimalistic design and good User Experience.

-My commercial iOS Development journey has started in a company that manages the largest shopping/coupon apps in Poland and there I gained experience working with large scale apps (100k+ MAU).
-During that time I also learned how to work with e.g. Firebase, Realm, fastlane.
-Also, this was the time when I got to know how to work in Scrum and Kanban.
-Then, for around 1,5 years I was working in a software house and learned basics of reactive programming (RxSwift) and also expanded my skills in application architecture.
+My commercial iOS development journey started in a company that manages the largest shopping/coupon apps in Poland, where I gained experience working on large-scale apps (100k+ MAU).
+During that time, I also learned to work with tools such as Firebase, Realm, and fastlane.
+This was also where I learned to work with Scrum and Kanban.
+Then, for around 1.5 years, I worked in a software house and learned the basics of reactive programming (RxSwift) and also expanded my skills in application architecture.

-In the beginning of 2021, I moved to Copenhagen and started working in Jayway on the GN Kai project - a companion app that helps onboard people to a new experience of using hearing aid.
+In the beginning of 2021, I moved to Copenhagen and started working at Jayway on the GN Kai project - a companion app that helps onboard users to a new hearing-aid experience.
 This app was written entirely using Apple's new UI framework - SwiftUI.
-Later that year I joined Jabra Sound+ team where I learned the basics of the new Swift Concurrency framework (async await).
+Later that year, I joined the Jabra Sound+ team, where I learned the basics of the new Swift Concurrency framework (async/await).

+Since 2023, I have been a part of Too Good To Go, where we focus on minimizing food waste around the world.
+Here, apart from working on the iOS app, I have also been part of the team that created the design system used across all company platforms.

-Personally, I am a very friendly and conflict-free person.
-I also love the eco-friendly, zero waste lifestyle, a mindfulness approach and all kinds of animals.
+Personally, I am friendly and easy-going.
+I also enjoy an eco-friendly, zero-waste lifestyle, a mindful approach to life, and all kinds of animals.

 ## Contact info